 Kankaria Lake, fun zone of Ahmedabad

 It is a 17th century dutch cemetery, situated in a public garden near gate no-1 of Kankariya Lake.
-Though, it is a heritage monument of the city but still its condition is not good and it needs more of preservation and protection.
+Though, it is one of the heritage monuments of the Ahmedabad city but still its condition is not good and it needs more of preservation and protection.

 These were the graves of Dutch traders, who were in business of import/export of cotton cloth, yarn and indigo in Ahmedabad and permanently settled in the city.
 These graves share the Indian and Western styles.
 You will find many Ahmadabadi, who never heard of this cemetery, but its a history of the city.

 If you find this post useful, please share and leave your valuable feedback in the comment box.